We embrace and celebrate diversity in all its forms. Our supportive and inclusive culture sustains our diverse, engaged and high performing team.

-We support meaningful reconciliation with the indigenous peoples of Australia, and have formalised this commitment through our Innovate Reconciliation Action Plan (RAP).
+We support meaningful reconciliation with the indigenous peoples of Australia, and have formalised this commitment through our 2018-2020 Innovate Reconciliation Action Plan (RAP).
 Our RAP aims to increase opportunities for Aboriginal and Torres Strait Islander communities to participate in legal education and careers, while also developing our engagement with the wider Indigenous community.
 We continue to push for progress on Indigenous inclusion and will launch our third RAP in 2021.

 We believe flexible working is a key driver of diversity, and is critical to workplace effectiveness, employee engagement and long-term business sustainability.
 We have established flexibility as standard business practice and an option for all our people, including partners.

 It doesn’t matter what stage you’re at in your life and career – flexible working at Corrs applies to all roles, regardless of age or gender, and is not limited to enabling caring responsibilities.
 We provide an array of options, from mobile and remote working to altered hours and shared roles and responsibilities.

 We design all our buildings and systems around our people, ensuring they are accessible from both a physical and technological perspective.

 We provide support, coaching and confidential counselling across a wide range of areas, including general wellbeing, holistic support, and manager-specific support.